Debra Soh: Education and research

+While at York, she studied paraphilias.
+Her research indicates that these are neurological conditions rather than learned behaviours.

 Career

 Soh has written articles for Quillette, The Globe and Mail, New York magazine, Playboy, Los Angeles Times, and The Wall Street Journal.
 She began hosting Quillette's Wrongspeak podcast with Jonathan Kay in May 2018.
 Soh describes herself as a former feminist who later became disillusioned with the term.